Niagara Falls in the Winter

 Day 2 Morning Activities

-Table Rock Centre is an area with a few activities, restaurants and gift shops.
+Table Rock Centre has a few activities, restaurants, and gift shops.
 (The Incline Railway transports you near this area.)

 Journey Behind the Falls – allow 30-45 minutes